usbpc/AudiblePodcastFeed/docs/REVERSE_PROXY.md

 # Routes and reverse proxy
 This document:
-* lists and explains the endpoints served
+* lists and explains all endpoints served
-* explains the resoning behind endpoint design
+* explains the reasoning behind endpoint design
-* shows how to set up https with traefik as a reverse proxy
+* shows how to set up https with Traefik as a reverse proxy

 ## Endpoints
-The endpoints are noted in this document as the [HTTP request method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Methods) followed by the absolute path of the endpoint.
+The endpoints are noted in this document as [HTTP request method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Methods) followed by the absolute path of the endpoint.
 A endpoint noted as
 ```
 GET /my/awesome/endpoint